RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/_index.md

 `crdb-cli` commands use the syntax: `crdb-cli <command> <arguments>` to let you:

-- Create, list, update, flush, or delete an Active-Active database
+- Create, list, update, flush, or delete an Active-Active database.
-- Add or remove an instance of the Active-Active database on a specific cluster
+- Add or remove an instance of the Active-Active database on a specific cluster.

 Each command creates a task.
 By default, the command runs immediately and displays the result in the output.
-If you use the `--no-wait` flag, the command runs in the background so that your application is not delayed by the response.
+If you use the <nobr>`--no-wait`</nobr> flag, the command runs in the background so that your application is not delayed by the response.
-You can track the task with [`crdb-cli task status`](#active-active-task-status).
+You can track the task with [`crdb-cli task status`]({{<relref "/rs/references/cli-utilities/crdb-cli/task-status">}}).

-For each `crdb-cli` command, you can use `--help` for additional information about the command.
+For each `crdb-cli` command, you can use <nobr>`--help`</nobr> for additional information about the command.